Click on the following headings to see a list of recommended resources by region.

-The course is designed to refresh or develop team members’ communication skills to provide quality end-of-life and palliative care in long term care homes.
-The modules include interactive case scenarios that reflect the unique setting and context of care delivery in long-term care homes.
+This eLearning series is designed to refresh or develop team members’ communication skills to provide quality palliative care and end-of-life care in long-term care (LTC) homes.
+The three courses in the series include interactive case scenarios that reflect the unique setting and context of care delivery in LTC homes.

-Three self-paced online modules around 20 minutes in length each.
+Three self-paced courses around 20 minutes in length each.

 - Communicating about Hospice Palliative Care